sabrinasettle/RogerSkyline-1/README.md

 ```bash
 adduser username sudo
 ```
-But I found that didnt work and I needed to run 'su' and then:
+But I found that didn't work and I needed to run 'su' and then:
 ```bash
 nano /etc/sudoers
 ```